philipstubbs13/burger/README.md

   <p>This table includes columns for id (which is the primary key), burger name, and devoured (boolean value).</p>
 </li>
 <li>
-  <p>To populate the burgers table with some starting burger data, open up the db/seeds.sql file and paste the contents into MySQL Workbench.
-Execute the code in seeds.sql from MySQL Workbench:</p>
+  <p>To populate the burgers table with some starting burger data, open up the <b>db/seeds.sql</b> file and paste the contents into MySQL Workbench.
+Execute the code in <b>seeds.sql</b> from MySQL Workbench:</p>
   <pre>
   INSERT INTO burgers (burger_name, devoured) VALUES ("Awesome Burger", true);